 What does a Pomegranate taste like?

-The seeds are the edible part of the fruit, and they have a sweet and tart flavor.
+The seeds are the edible part of the fruit and have a sweet and tart flavor.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.